kbenoit/kbenoit-jekyll-site/_cv/publications.md

 ### Book Chapters

-Forthcoming.
+2019\.
 Benoit, Kenneth, Kevin Munger, and Arthur Spirling.
 "Dumbing Down?
 Trends in the Complexity of Political Communication."
-In Nolan McCarty and Frances Lee eds., _Can America Govern Itself?_.
-Cambridge:  Cambridge University Press.
+In Frances Lee and Nolan McCarty eds., _Can America Govern Itself?_.
+Cambridge:  Cambridge University Press.  pp220-236.

 2017\.
 Benoit, Kenneth and Alexander Herzog.
 "Text Analysis:
  Estimating Policy Preferences From Written and Spoken Words."
-In Jennifer Bachner, Kathyrn Wagner Hill, and Benjamin Ginsberg, eds. _Analytics, Policy and Governance_.
+In Jennifer Bachner, Kathyrn Wagner Hill, and Benjamin Ginsberg, eds., _Analytics, Policy and Governance_.
 New Haven: Yale University Press.  pp. 137--159.

 2011\.
 Enyedi, Zsolt and Kenneth Benoit.
 "Critical Election 2010\.
 The Realignment of the Hungarian Party System in the Left-Right Dimension."
 [In Hungarian] In _The New Formula: Elections in Hungary in 2010_, eds.
 Zsolt Enyedi, Robert Tardos and Andrea Szabo.
 Budapest: DKMKA. pp17-42.